WowLabz/tasking_backend/README.md

 ### **Milestone 1** -

-We will be building a substrate based services marketplace, where a user gets registered via a registration form and linking their respective wallets, which will be linked to Polkawallet and Metamask.
+We will be building a substrate based services marketplace, where a user gets registered via a registration form and linking their respective wallets, which will be linked to Polkawallet.

 - Marketplace Initialization
   - User Registration